psf/black/README.md

 {
   "projects": {
     "00_Example": {
-      "cli_arguments": "List of extra CLI arguments to pass black for this project", "expect_formatting_changes": "Boolean to indicate that the version of black is expected to cause changes", "git_clone_url": "URL you would pass `git clone` to checkout this repo", "long_checkout": "Boolean to have repo skipped by defauult unless `--long-checkouts` is specified", "py_versions": "List of major Python versions to run this project with - all will do as you'd expect - Run on ALL versions"
+      "cli_arguments": "List of extra CLI arguments to pass Black for this project", "expect_formatting_changes": "Boolean to indicate that the version of Black is expected to cause changes", "git_clone_url": "URL you would pass `git clone` to check out this repo", "long_checkout": "Boolean to have repo skipped by defauult unless `--long-checkouts` is specified", "py_versions": "List of major Python versions to run this project with - all will do as you'd expect - run on ALL versions"
     },
     "aioexabgp": {
       "cli_arguments": [],